Legal Stanley Cup Betting Sites

 2014: Los Angeles Kings (100 pts) win series 4-1 against New York Rangers (96 pts)

-While this shouldn’t completely determine your bet on which team will win the Stanley Cup, it should narrow down the field considerably since the winner must earn 100 points in the regular season under the new format.
+While this shouldn’t completely determine your bet on which team will win the Stanley Cup, it should narrow down the field considerably since the winner must earn around 100 points in the regular season under the new format.

 Top 10 Stanley Cup Fun Facts – Did You Know?